openalea/openalea.rtfd.io/doc/development/guidelines.md

 The documentation of the package should be written using the [Sphinx](https://www.sphinx-doc.org/en/master/) documentation generator and hosted on the [ReadTheDocs](https://readthedocs.org/) platform.

-To set up the ReadTheDocs documentation, you need to add a `.readthedocs.yml` file to the root of your project with the following content:
+To set up the ReadTheDocs documentation, you need to create a ReadTheDocs account and add a `.readthedocs.yml` file to the root of your project with the following content:

 ```yaml
 version: 2